UsabilityEngineering/TutorMe/phase1/README.md

 ## Caveats

-Because our sample size was not large enough to include students from other backgrounds/majors, TutorMe may not develop its full potential to being revolutionary.
+Because our sample size was not large enough to include students from other backgrounds/majors, TutorMe may not include extra needs that other users may have.

 # Personas